The distribution of colours produced when white light is dispersed by a prism,

 - light is a form of electromagnetic radiation – light ray is a stream of tiny energy particles called photons.

-- Faint light from very distant stars – often recorded by astronomy-camera sensors called CCDs (Charge-coupled-devices – webcam or astronomy-camera); these count photons from the star as they arrive to build up a picture of the star at a long period.
+- faint light from very distant stars – often recorded by astronomy-camera sensors called CCDs (Charge-coupled-devices – wikipedia); these count photons from the star as they arrive to build up a picture of the star at a long period.

 - electromagnetic spectrum includes radio waves, ultraviolet light and X-Rays; visible light is the only part of the spectrum that can be seen by the human eye.